 On-campus addresses include:

-If you are not in one of those ranges but are definitely connected to the campus network, contact ERTech.
+If you are not in one of those ranges but are definitely connected to the campus network, contact ERTech and provide them your IP address.

 Satellite internet users should always use the VPN.

-Start by clearing the cache and enabiling cookies in your browser: Instructions.
+Start by clearing the cache and cookies: Instructions

-Try another browser -- A few resources are not compatible with certain browsers.
+Try another browser.
+A few resources are not compatible with certain browsers, especially older versions of Chrome, Internet Explorer, and Safari.

 Hostname Error: Copy and paste the error and send it to ERTech.

-Certificate Warning: Some e-resources use a secure site.
+Certificate Warning: Some browsers do not automatically accept certificates created by the library.
 Add an exception for the library from the warning page.

 Simultaneous Users or No seats available: Try again later.
 If this happens often with one resource, let ERTech know.

-It is possible that we do not have a subscription to that resource.
-Please contact our Ask A Librarian to find out.
+It is possible that we do not have a subscription to that resource or there are problems with the resource.
+Please contact our Ask A Librarian to verify subscription status.
 If we do have a subscription, contact ERTech.

-Fill out an ERTech Request.
+Fill out an ERTech Request or Report a Problem if you are using the Online Journals and Databases tool.
 It is best for individuals, not librarians, fill out this form as it records some information about your browser and location (on or off campus).

 The Electronic Resource Management Team (ERTech) can assist with anything beyond what’s covered here.
-Please fill out an ERTech request.
-Include as much detail as possible, especially:
+Include as much detail as possible, including: